on 08-19-2021 01:46 PM - edited on 07-24-2024 02:05 PM by Michelle Fifis

 Equity Donation 101: How to Donate Equity

 An equity donation solidifies your company’s commitment to social impact in a lasting way by helping you generate funds to support grant making for years to come.
-For a deeper dive, check out our CEO Equity Donation Playbook
+For a deeper dive, explore our Equity Learning Path.

 *Please note that you must consult your legal and tax advisors before formalizing an equity pledge as every company’s situation may be different.*